Medieval medicine of Western Europe: Christian interpretation

-Medicine in the Middle Ages was rooted in Christianity through not only the spread of medical texts through monastic tradition but also through the beliefs of sickness in conjunction with medical treatment and theory.
+Medicine in the Middle Ages was influenced by Christianity through not only the spread of medical texts by means of monastic tradition but also through the beliefs of sickness in conjunction with medical treatment and theory.
+Christianity and medical practice of the Classical era were first in opposition.
+This opposition would change sometime within Late Antiquity as best observed in the Carolingian manuscripts of the ninth and tenth centuries.
+Chief among these manuscripts is arguably 'The Lorscher Arzneibuch' which was crafted in the ninth century.
+During the Carolingian project of Correctio, wherein Carolingians attempted to "correct" the intellectual properties of the previous era, the empire under Charlemagne "corrected" Greek and Roman medical knowledge to fit the newly adapted Christian worldview.
+Moreover, as Christianity and medical knowledge integrated, Christian arguments on behalf of medical practice became prevalent; thus marking the alteration of medical practitioners (called 'medici' in the Carolingian era) to change from that of pagan foreboding to honorable members of society.
 Christianity, throughout the medieval period, did not set medical knowledge back or forwards.
+But it did aid in the preservation of medical knowledge for its future evolution and revisit in the eleventh and twelfth centuries.
 The church taught that God sometimes sent illness as a punishment, and that in these cases, repentance could lead to a recovery.
 This led to the practice of penance and pilgrimage as a means of curing illness.
 In the Middle Ages, some people did not consider medicine a profession suitable for Christians, as disease was often considered God-sent.
 God was considered to be the "divine physician" who sent illness or healing depending on his will.
 From a Christian perspective, disease could be seen either as a punishment from God or as an affliction of demons (or elves, see first paragraph under Theories of Medicine).
 The ultimate healer in this interpretation is of course God, but medical practitioners cited both the Bible and Christian history as evidence that humans could and should attempt to cure diseases.
 For example, the Lorsch Book of Remedies or the Lorsch Pharmacopoeia contains a lengthy defense of medical practice from a Christian perspective.
 Christian treatments focused on the power of prayer and holy words, as well as liturgical practice.